klameer/intellisolve.co.uk_3/README.md

 Data migration done the right way will bear fruit in the future.
 We have a methodology that we follow that has worked in the past to produce satisfied customers.

 ## Advisory
 If your project is technical in nature, it will pay dividends if you enlist a specialist at the beginning to advise on the best way to build a solution.
-We know a few things really well a
+We know a few things really well Excel, VBA and some problems Python solves.
+Get us involved.

 Getting data analysts involved in complex programs early in the process pays off in the future.
 As solutions become increasingly complex the cost of fixing problems later increases exponentially.
 Advice from an experienced data analyst who can understand your requirements can suggest organising data and process requirements around the program requirements giving you a higher likelihood of success.
 Intellisolve has acted in the capacity of adviser in large scale programs organizing and structuring data and processes early so program management has access to information when they need it.

 ---